Please ensure Javascript is enabled for purposes of website accessibility

 “Even three years ago it was so much easier.
 A dark blanket has fallen over the land, and this once great cosmopolitan place no longer welcomes all beliefs and peoples.
 We Christians can no longer depend on the government to ensure our freedoms, and we are beginning to brace for a more underground existence.
 There is still time to have a brighter future if we pray and work.”

-— Minister in the north of the country,
+— A persecuted Christian and minister in the north of the country, near Taliban dominated territory

 Christianity arrived early in church history.
 The apostle Paul was one early pioneer and Christian tradition says that John spent his later life in and near Ephesus.
 Several Church Councils were held in Turkey, notably at Nicea (325), Ephesus (431) and Chalcedon (451).